 25 Aug Kettlebells Vs. Dumbbells: When To Use Which Tool

-The key is it know which tool is the right tool for the task, the right tool for what it is you want.
+The key is to know which tool is the right tool for the task, the right tool for what it is you want.

 There are clear exercises that should be performed with a kettlebell and not a dumbbell (and vice versa).

-And, I have to be honest, nothing irritates me more than when I see a YouTube video or article about “kettlebell training” when the exercises shown are simple exercises that could just as easily be done with a dumbbell or other training modality.
+I have to be honest, nothing irritates me more than when I see a YouTube video or article about “kettlebell training” when the exercises shown are simple exercises that could just as easily be done with a dumbbell (or other training modality).

-That’s NOT kettlebell training, not even close (ex, a video showing biceps curls with a kettlebell is NOT kettlebell training, sorry).
+That’s NOT kettlebell training, not even close (for example, a video showing biceps curls with a kettlebell is NOT kettlebell training, folks).

 You shouldn’t swing a dumbbell and you shouldn’t curl a kettlebell.

-Here’s what I did to make this really simple for you.
+Here’s what I did here to make this really simple for you.